npm package discovery and stats viewer.

 alias yarn="NPQ_PKG_MGR=yarn npq-hero"

-Note: npq by default will offload all commands and their arguments to the npm package manager after it finished its due-diligence for the respective packages.
+Note: npq by default will offload all commands and their arguments to the npm (or other package manager as specified) after it finished its due-diligence checks for the respective packages.

 Marshalls